Snow White and the Seven Dwarfs (1937 film): Critical re-evaluation and industry recognition

-In 1987, Snow White was inducted into the Hollywood Walk of Fame, a rare feat for a fictional character and is currently the only Disney Princess to do so.
+In 1987, Snow White was inducted into the Hollywood Walk of Fame, making her the only Disney Princess to do so.

 The American Film Institute (AFI), an independent non-profit organization created in the United States by the National Endowment for the Arts, releases a variety of annual awards and film lists recognizing excellence in filmmaking.
 The AFI 100 Years... series, which ran from 1998 to 2008, created categorized lists of America's best movies as selected by juries composed from among over 1,500 artists, scholars, critics, and historians.
 A film's inclusion in one of these lists was based on the film's popularity over time, historical significance and cultural impact.
 Snow White and the Seven Dwarfs was selected by juries for inclusion on many AFI lists, including the following: